Wang-Lin-boop/GeminiMol/README.md

 Lin Wang, Shihang Wang, Hao Yang, Shiwei Li, Xinyu Wang, Yongqi Zhou, Siyuan Tian, Lu Liu, Fang Bai
 bioRxiv 2023.12.14.571629; doi: https://doi.org/10.1101/2023.12.14.571629

-## 😫 Limitations

-* Note that, the conformational space profile is **not a panacea** for drug discovery.
-For a portion of tasks, the 2D structure of a compound already contains sufficient information to establish structure-activity relationships, rendering the introduction of the conformational space profile inconsequential for these tasks.
-* The evaluation of intermolecular similarity is not limited to pharmacophore similarity in 3D conformational space and maximum common substructure similarity in 2D structures.
-By incorporating **additional intermolecular similarity metrics** during pre-training, we can further enrich the knowledge that the model can learn, such as molecular fingerprints and molecular surface potentials.
-* Due to computational resource limitations, we only included 39,290 molecules in our pre-training.
-It is foreseeable that incorporating **more molecular structures** during pre-training could further enhance the performance of GeminiMol, particularly when guided by drug-target relationships to obtain high-quality data.

 ## ✅ License

 GeminiMol is released under the Academic Free Licence, which permits academic use, modification and distribution free of charge.
 GeminiMol can be utilized in academic publications, open-source software projects, and open-source competitions (e.g. Kaggle competitions under the MIT Open Source license).